ustctug/texrocks/docs/install.md

 ### lux-cli

-In [tutorial](../README.md.html), you have found the core program is `lx`, a package manager written in rust.
+In [tutorial](README.md.html), you have found the core program is `lx`, a package manager written in rust.
 It is provided by `lux-cli`.
 The version must be `> 0.11.1` due to many bug fixes.

 ### luahbtex

 luahbtex is a TeX compiler and Lua 5.3 interpreter.
 Its sisters, luatex, luajittex and ..., are not supported by LaTeX.
+That's why we choose it.
-It is contained in mostly TeX distribution like TeXLive and MikTeX.
+It is contained in mostly TeX distribution such as TeXLive and MikTeX.
 However, you can install it standalone.

 ## Install